Paralytic illness of Franklin D. Roosevelt: Statistical analysis

-Using a Bayesian analysis with all eight symptoms, Goldman obtained an overall probability above 99% that Roosevelt had GBS.
+A 2003 peer-reviewed study by Armond Goldman and others suggested Roosevelt's illness may have actually been Guillain–Barré Syndrome (GBS) and not the initial poliomyelitis diagnosis and belief.

 Exposure and susceptibility

 It is possible Roosevelt was exposed to an infectious agent at the Boy Scout Jamboree in late July.
 The two-week interval before the onset of his neurological illness was in keeping with both the incubation period of poliomyelitis, and with exposure to an infectious agent leading to GBS.
 There are no reports that any scouts or personnel at the camp developed polio around the time of Roosevelt's visit.
 In 1912 and 1915, Roosevelt had illnesses compatible with Campylobacter jejuni, a major causative agent of GBS.

 It has been stated that Roosevelt may have been predisposed to paralytic polio by genetic inheritance.
 However, such a genetic predisposition has never been discovered.
 Several authors have stated that Roosevelt was more vulnerable to polio since he was raised on an isolated family estate and had little contact with other children until he entered Groton at age 14.
 However, Roosevelt was not a "boy in a bubble".
-He had many possible exposures to polioviruses before 1921.
-Most polio cases are asymptomatic or a mild illness.
-Yet those asymptomatic individuals can transmit the viral infection.
-Goldman explored the predisposition thesis by increasing the increasing the prior probability of polio in his analysis by a factor of 100, and still obtained a 99.4% overall probability of GBS (99.97% posterior probability).
+He had many possible exposures to polio viruses before 1921.
+Most polio cases are asymptomatic or a mild illnesses.
+Yet asymptomatic individuals can transmit the viral infection.
+Goldman explored the predisposition thesis by increasing the prior probability of polio in his analysis by a factor of 100, and still obtained a 99.4% overall probability of GBS (99.97% posterior probability).